 Keywords Research explained

 The keyword is a specific word that brings in some amount of traffic to your blog.
-Be it a little traffic or more, keywords strength can vary from low-quality keywords to high-quality keywords.
+Be it a little traffic or more, keyword strength can vary from low-quality keywords to high-quality keywords.

 Keyword research is the whole process of finding the right keywords that your potential customers would search for in the search engines.
-And then using these keywords in the content marketing strategies to improve your webpage ranking in search results.
+Then use these keywords in the content marketing strategies to improve your webpage ranking in search results.

 To summarize in simple terms, keyword research is how close you come to understanding your user’s query and providing content on your website as its solution.

-As your got a gist of what keyword research is, it’s imperative to know why is keyword research so crucial for your business?
+As you got a gist of what keyword research is, it’s imperative to know why is keyword research so crucial for your business?